 Commenting is a basic function in any programming language, but a majority of the time classes and lessons will not cover when you should comment or what to include a comment.
 The short version is comments allow you to document and clarify a section of code.
 These comments should also be easy to read and follow the structure of your code.

 The truth is, overall, we tend to under comment so if you are not sure if it needs a comment, just do it.

 Besides, we tend to think comments are for other people so if you’re a team of the one you might skip this altogether.
 Please don’t.
 Often, you will look back at your code and get lost.
 So, these clarifying comments will be read by you when you are making future updates.

 Today, all modern browsers include some form of Dev Tools or Code Inspector.
 This tool will become your best friend as a front-end developer as these allow you to quickly test and debug your code.
 They are updated regularly and consistently receiving new features so that you can take advantage of the latest programming techniques.

-Take the time to learn all that you can accomplish within the browser Dev Tools and I personally recommend these newer features below:
+Take the time to learn all that you can accomplish within the browser Dev Tools and I recommend these newer features below: